twpayne/chezmoi/docs/FAQ.md

 ## If there's a mechanism in place for the above, is there also a way to tell chezmoi to ignore specific files or groups of files (e.g. by directory name or by glob)?

-By default, chezmoi ignores everything that you haven't explicitly `chezmoi add`'ed.
+By default, chezmoi ignores everything that you haven't explicitly added.
 If you have files in your source directory that you don't want added to your destination directory when you run `chezmoi apply` add their names to a file called `.chezmoiignore` in the source state.

 Patterns are supported, and you can change what's ignored from machine to machine.
 The full usage and syntax is described in the [reference